 Eastern AHEC Director

-She looks forward to contributing her passion for continuous educational program improvements through strategic research and evaluation as the North Dakota AHEC Project Coordinator.
+Alex has proven to be an effective part of the team while transforming the AHEC Scholars program and works everyday to guide the AHEC program to continued success.
+She looks forward to contributing her passion for continuous educational program improvements through strategic research and planning as the Eastern AHEC Director!

 Brad Gibbens, MPA